Fruit Gems

-Sunkist Fruit Gems are pectin candies.
+Sunkist Fruit Gems are defunct pectin candies.

 They are a soft round candy about 3 cm across, made from powdered sugar with fruit flavors.
 Fruit Gems are made by Jelly Belly, which purchased prior manufacturer, The Ben Myerson Candy Company, under license for Sunkist.
-They contain fruit pectin, natural flavors and are fat-free.
+They contain fruit pectin, natural flavors, and are fat-free.
+They also contain neither gluten nor any other wheat by-products.

 Prior to 2012, Fruit Gems came in a mix of lemon, orange, grapefruit, lime and raspberry flavors.
-In 2012 the flavor lineup was changed to lemon, orange, grapefruit, raspberry and blueberry.
-The original lineup of orange, lemon, pink grapefruit, raspberry and lime was restored in 2023.
+In 2012, the flavor lineup was changed with lime being dropped in favor of blueberry.
+The original lineup of orange, lemon, grapefruit, raspberry and lime was restored in 2023.
 A Christmas seasonal mix, with green lime and red raspberry Fruit Gems, has also been produced.

-Sunkist Fruit Gems do not contain gluten or any wheat by-products.
+In 2026, Jelly Belly announced that Sunkist Fruit Gems would be discontinued.

+Culture

+The candies were particularly popular among Jews in North America, during b'nai mitzvah ceremonies.
+This is particularly true among Conservative and Orthodox congregations.